 The BIOS (Basic Input Output System) is the first piece of software that runs every time you start a computer.

-One of its many function is the POST (Power On Self Test).
-The POST function is in charge of ensuring every bit of hardware connected to the computer that’s necessary for operation is up and running before the system can load the OS.
+The POST (Power On Self Test) is one of its many functions.
+The POST function ensures every bit of hardware connected to the computer necessary for operation is up and running before the system can load the OS.

 Accessing the BIOS

 You can use the BIOS utility before the computer boots into the OS.
-There are various key combinations to access it and they will depend on the motherboard.
+Access to it has various key combinations and will depend on the motherboard.

 Find the BIOS key for your computer, then restart the computer while pressing that key.
 Usually, this is the F2 or the DEL key on most computers.